7 Autonomous Vehicles that Aren’t Automobiles

-- CNH Industrial – Global leader in agriculture and farm equipment, privately owned by a rick Italian family, developer of the concept vehicle you see in the above picture
+- CNH Industrial – Global leader in agriculture and farm equipment, privately owned by a rich Italian family, developer of the concept vehicle you see in the above picture

 - Autonomous Tractor – Some experienced farmhands with extensive entrepreneurial experience want to build a fully autonomous tractor that uses GPS and LiDAR

 The Hyperloop is a much-discussed technology that was popularized by Elon Musk and his team at Hyperloop Transportation Technologies.
 The proposed Hyperloop technology uses capsules to transport humans and cargo long distances at speeds faster than the speed of sound.
 Although the futuristic technology originally appeared to be decades away from realization, recently a Los Angeles-based startup, Hyperloop One announced plans to explore the possibility of launching the first Hyperloopsystem, connecting Dubai and Abu Dhabi.
 The planned system would allow for travel between the cities in 12 minutes.
 Traveling between the two cities by car currently takes around 2 hours.

 - Hyperloop Transportation Technologies – An incredibly original startup that actually uses crowdfunding and crowdsourcing for funds and labor respectively